Winery

 This has long been one of Olivier Lamy’s finest reds, year in, year out.
 It comes from just under a hectare of vines on the lower slope of Derrière chez Edouard where the soils have more clay.
 The vines here are more than 50 years old and gift very small, ripe and intensely flavoured bunches that produce a deep and layered wine with pure, dark cherry fruit and plenty of spice.
 Again, Lamy worked with roughly 50% whole bunches and did not sulphur the wines at all until bottling.
 Another barg

 Lamy has 2.4-hectares in the 1er Cru Les Frionnes, with vines planted in 1935, 1960 and 1985.
 It’s a southeast-facing site with old, decomposed limestone/clay soils and a plethora of small rocks in the topsoil.
 The vines are adjacent to the Derrière chez Edouard, but this is a slightly warmer site and is therefore picked earlier.
 Frionnes gives both pulpy fruit and vibrant, saline freshness along with a compact, rocky close.
-As you can see from the notes below, the 2018 is a lovely example.
+“Habitually one of the domaine's more mineral wines, the

 Lamy’s tiny Clos du Meix parcel is just 0.7 hectares, situated at the western fringe of the village.
 Planted between 1985 and 1995, the sheltered location (just below Les Castets on a south-facing slope), its heavier clays, and the fact that it is fully enclosed by a wall (and therefore protected from the cold, northern winds), always gives this wine excellent texture to go with its intense minerality.
 Contributing to this mineral character is the bony soil in this vineyard, which has just